TylerYep/pytest-idempotent/README.md

 ## Documentation

-Suppose we had the following function, that we (incorrectly) assume is idempotent (AKA we should be able to run it more than once without any adverse effects).
+Suppose we had the following function, that we (incorrectly) assumed is idempotent (AKA we should be able to run it more than once without any adverse effects).

 ```python
 from pytest_idempotent import idempotent  # or use your own decorator!